 The development of certain principles of teaching in secondary schools, and their applications to practical problems of the teacher, such as selecting and organizing teaching materials, making the assignment, directing study, and so forth.

 126. The Teaching of Science in the Secondary School.
 First or second term.
 Credit two hours.
 Open to seniors on the approval of the instructor.
-Th 4.15-5.45.
+Hours to be arranged.
 Fernow 8.
-Assistant Professor JOHNSON.
+Assistant Professor Johnson.